fmbot-discord/docs/docs/setup.md

     To view the data in the database, use pgadmin and click the fmbot database > schemas > public > tables.

 ## Development
-- For development it's recommended to either use Visual Studio or Rider as your IDE
+- It's recommended to either use Visual Studio or Rider as your IDE
 - The first time you debug the bot it will automatically create a `config.json` that's located in the `bin` folder.
 You will have to enter your own configuration values there.
 - Need more help?
 Contact `frikandel` on Discord, or see [our server](https://discord.gg/fmbot)

+## Internal API

+The bot requires an internal API for some cache-heavy tasks.

+This API is not publicly available, you should however be able to run and debug the bot without it for local development.

 ## Getting API keys